diennea/docetproject/README.md

 # [Docet](http://docetproject.org/)
-Docet is an *online documentation manager* for distributed Java applications aiming at devising truly integrated online-help guides.
+Docet is an *online documentation manager* for JavaEE applications aiming at devising truly integrated online-help guides.

 Integration of Docet into existing Java applications is intended to be fast and trivial adopting a "covention over configuration" approach.